 - Once you’ve downloaded the app to your phone (use the links above), enter invite code sstone63 and you’ll get a $25 credit toward your first booking!

-I’m frequently asked about the best beach near Disneyland.
-For those who are visiting Southern California and want to add a beach visit to their Disneyland trip, I recommend a short stay at the Hyatt Regency Huntington Beach.
+We’re frequently asked about the best beach near Disneyland.
+For those who are visiting Southern California and want to add a beach visit to their Disneyland trip, we recommend a short stay at the Hyatt Regency Huntington Beach.

-Huntington Beach is one of my favorite Southern California beaches.
-I might be a little biased because I spent a lot of my childhood there, but it really is a fun beach, and it’s located an easy drive from Disneyland.
+Huntington Beach is one of our favorite Southern California beaches.
+We might be a little biased because some of us (Don and Mary) spent a lot of our childhood there, but it really is a fun beach, and it’s located an easy drive from Disneyland.